 Each student's mark will be determined by the quality of the work produced by the student only.
-Any component of a student's work that has been written, created or developed by others must be acknowledged in accordance with NESA's subject specific documentation.
+Any component of a student's work that has been written, created or developed by others (including artificial intelligence) must be acknowledged in accordance with NESA's subject specific documentation.
 General teaching and learning do not require formal acknowledgement.